xeneta/ratestask/README.md

    destination_code* or *origin_slug, destination_slug* making it
    possible to query for average prices for groups of ports.

-3. Make it possible to not return average prices for days on which there are less than 3 prices.
+3. Make it possible to return an empty value for days on which there are less than 3 prices in total.

-4. If there are not enough prices to get an average for *at least one* day in the selected range, follow the region hierarchy "up" until you can find enough prices to aggregate.
+4. If there are not enough prices to get an average for *at least one* day in the selected range, include more ports by following the region hierarchy "up", until you can find enough prices to aggregate.

 POST requirements
 =================